Monash-CyPhi-AI-Research-Lab/ernet/README.md

 - The checkpoint is saved on HICO-DET with torch==1.9.0.
 - Currently support evaluation on single GPU.

-## Citation
+## Citation and Code
-This work is currently review and the complete code will be released soon.
+This work is currently under review and the complete code will be released soon.